Maximilian Dood

-Maximillian Miles Christensen (born September 23, 1983), best known under the alias Maximilian Dood, is an American YouTuber and Twitch streamer.
-Considered a prominent figure in the fighting game community, Christensen primarily makes video content on various fighting games, such as Street Fighter, Mortal Kombat and Killer Instinct.
+Maximilian Miles Christiansen (born September 23), best known under the alias Maximilian Dood, is an American YouTuber and Twitch streamer.
+Considered a prominent figure in the fighting game community, Christiansen primarily makes video content on various fighting games, such as Street Fighter, Marvel vs. Capcom and Killer Instinct 2013.
 He is also known for his grassroots efforts to organize fighting game tournaments along with his campaigns to revive various fighting game series.

 Early and personal life

-Maximillian Christensen was born on September 23, 1983, and is a native of Los Angeles, California.
+Maximilian Miles Christiansen was born on September 23, 1983, to Diane Christiansen, an acting coach from Illinois, and was raised in Los Angeles, California.
 Before becoming a YouTuber, he had worked as an animator and illustrator.
-Christensen is married; his wife, Jessica, gave birth to their daughter, Ripley, in 2020.
+Christiansen is married; his wife, Jessica, gave birth to their daughter, Ripley, named after the Sigourney Weaver character in Alien, in 2020.
+His younger sister Tess Lauren Christiansen (b.
+1989), is an actress and appeared in the slasher film Most Likely to Die.

-In October 2021, Christensen's financial information on Twitch was revealed after a massive leak; between August 2019 and October 2021, Christensen had made over $1.4 million.
+In October 2021, Christiansen's financial information on Twitch was revealed after a massive leak.